-For anyone that needs inspiration or instructions on how to maintain and style natural hair, Hello Hair features 100 hairstyles to inspire Black girls to help them love their hair. [picture book, ages
+For anyone who needs inspiration or instructions on how to maintain and style natural hair, Hello Hair features 100 hairstyles to inspire Black girls to help them love their hair. [picture book, ages 6 and up]

 Hair: From Moptops to Mohicans, Afros to Cornrows by Katja Spitzer